 If you experience any of the above symptoms, consult a healthcare provider for proper diagnosis and treatment.
 Depending on the severity of your condition, options may include:

-• Prescription medications for pain and inflammation
+- Prescription medications for pain and inflammation

-• Minimally invasive procedures like rubber band ligation, sclerotherapy, or coagulation
+- Minimally invasive procedures like rubber band ligation, sclerotherapy, or coagulation

-• Surgical interventions for severe cases, such as hemorrhoidectomy
+- Surgical interventions for severe cases, such as hemorrhoidectomy

-While hemorrhoids are common and often manageable with home care, persistent or severe symptoms should not be ignored.
+While haemorrhoids are common and often manageable with home care, persistent or severe symptoms should not be ignored.
 Seeking timely medical intervention can prevent complications, reduce discomfort, and improve your quality of life.
 If you are experiencing significant pain, bleeding, prolapse, or other concerning symptoms, consult a healthcare professional to explore appropriate treatment options.

-Dr Amita Jain holds 28 plus years of rich experience in Trauma and General Laparoscopic Surgeries (including Gallbladder stone removalappendix removalhernia repair surgery, piles and fissure surgeries).
-She was the Professor Surgery of at the Army College of Medical Sciences and Base Hospital Delhi Cantt.
+Dr Amita Jain is one of the most experienced and highly skilled general and laparoscopic surgeons in Delhi and India.
+Known for her exceptional surgical precision and patient-first approach, she offers expert care across a wide range of procedures, using both open and minimally invasive techniques to ensure faster recovery and better outcomes.
+Dr Amita Jain holds 28 plus years of rich experience in Trauma and General Laparoscopic Surgeries (including Gallbladder stone removal, appendix removal, hernia repair surgery, piles and fissure surgeries).
+She was the Professor Surgery of at the Army College of Medical Sciences.
 In 1994 she was commissioned as Surgeon under the United Nations Mission in Congo.
 From 2020 to 2022, she worked with Bansals Hospital.
-Currently, Dr Amita Jain is the Senior Consultant, (Speciality: General and Laparoscopic Surgeon) at Artemis Lite Hospital, New Delhi and Sr. General and Laparoscopic Surgeon at Rainbow Children Hospitals, Malviya Nagar, Delhi.
+Currently, Dr Amita Jain is the Sr. General and Laparoscopic Surgeon at Rainbow Children Hospitals, Malviya Nagar, Delhi.